 - communicate with airlines and IATA, etc.

 Agents can choose one of the two versions of BSPlink: The free-of-charge Efficient plan offers the basic functionality, while the Streamlined one is more feature-rich (for example, it includes online reports, document enquiry, and ticketing authority query) but comes at an additional cost.
-You can get more details about the pricing and capabilities in the Customer portal.
+You can get more details on pricing and capabilities in the Customer portal.

 BSP alternatives